OkunaOrg/okuna-api/docs/COMMUNITY_GUIDELINES.md

 As with all other guidelines, we aim to make the process transparent and always open to debate.

+#### On artistic, non-sexual nudity

+We plan on allowing such things in the future, however not before we have a reliable content reporting and filtering mechanism.

+Please abstain yourself from sharing any kind of nudity for now.

 ---

 ### 👯‍♀️ Contributors